Remodel Cost Estimator

 Clutter is a huge cause of stress within an area.
 Organize your space to bring calm vibes and tranquil energy.
 Get rid of anything you don’t love to make room for energy boosting belongings.
 This is the most important step for creating a harmonious home base.

 If you’re having a hard time deciding what to keep, utilize storage pieces like baskets, drawers and ottomans.
-Look for accent pieces made of bamboo, as this wood is a popular feng shui cure to attract health, luck and abundance.
+Look for accent pieces made of bamboo, as this wood is a popular feng shui cure to attract health, bring good luck and abundance.